 Note: The engine cannot start whilst the pedal is fully depressed, it must be released to enable the engine to start.

-If the engine still fails to start, switch the ignition OFF and contact a Jaguar Dealer/Authorised Repairer.
+If the engine still fails to start, turn the starter switch off and contact a Jaguar Dealer/Authorised Repairer.